meteo-parapente/mtopara-portal/docs/help/model.md

 ## Significant Resources

 Operating our system requires a massive amount of calculations.
-We now have our own high-performance computing center, thanks to the acquisition of an old supercomputer from a German university.
+We now have our own high-performance computing center, having purchased a supercomputer second-hand from a German university.
 This provides us with the necessary capacity.

 When you check our forecasts, know that more than a hundred powerful computers are working continuously, 24/7, to produce them.
 We also have a GPU machine cluster dedicated to artificial intelligence, coupled with 1 petabyte (1000 TB) of various meteorological data storage, used for training and validating the system.